TheLakeMan/Hyperion/models/pretrained/README.md

-# TinyAI Pre-Quantized Models
+# Hyperion Pre-Quantized Models

-This directory contains pre-quantized models for various tasks, optimized for use with the TinyAI framework.
+This directory contains pre-quantized models for various tasks, optimized for use with the Hyperion framework.
 These models are designed to run efficiently on resource-constrained devices while maintaining reasonable accuracy.

 ## Directory Structure